PSD3 Overview: The Draft Has Pitfalls Lurking Amongst the Good Intentions

 New checks and balances needed now

-The bad news is that criminals have become more cunning, finding loopholes and work-arounds to defraud consumers of money.
-Secure Customer Authentication (SCA) has helped in this respect but it's not perfect.
+The bad news is that criminals have become more cunning, finding loopholes and workarounds to defraud consumers of money.
+Secure Customer Authentication (SCA) has helped in this respect, but it's not perfect.

 Also, the APIs that were supposed to allow any Open Banking client to connect to any bank have not all met that goal with the same efficiency.
-Some are clunky and unreliable, others require tweaks and adjustments, and as is too often the case with technology, occasionally all the customer sees is an error screen.
+Some are clunky and unreliable, others require tweaks and adjustments, and as is too often the case with technology, occasionally, all the customer sees is an error screen.

 What does PSD3 offer?